-If you have a kitchen knife that has a little bit too much rust on it, simply poke the knife into a large onion a few times and the rush should begin to shine again.
+If you have a kitchen knife that has a little bit too much rust on it, simply poke the knife into a large onion a few times and the rust should begin to shine again.

 Clean your BBQ

 If you love to barbecue as much as I do, then you’re grill is probably pretty dirty.
 You can easily clean the barbecue by heating it up and using a fork to hold the onion.
-Scrub the onion on all the grease and grime in your barbeque and watch as they get wiped away.
+Scrub the onion on all the grease and grime in your barbecue and watch as they get wiped away.